• Paula Bosco (b. 1985, Córdoba, Argentina)

 Lives and works in Argentina and UK

-A visual artist and contemporary designer, her practice lies within the expanded field of textiles, with a rigorous ecological focus through the exploration of natural fibers and botanical and mineral pigments.
-Through a contemporary lens, she reinterprets ancestral knowledge and shapes an aesthetic universe where both worlds are delicately integrated.
+Textile Artist and Designer.
+Her practice lies within the expanded field of textiles, with a rigorous ecological focus on natural materials and botanical and mineral pigments.
+Through a contemporary lens, she reinterprets ancestral knowledge, shaping a visual language where tradition and material practice coexist.

-Bosco trained in Textile Design at Central Saint Martins, University of the Arts London (2017), after having worked in fashion design within the local sphere of Córdoba.
-She holds postgraduate studies in Cultural Management from the National University of Córdoba (2017), as well as in Fashion Marketing and Communication from Universidad Empresarial Siglo XXI (2015).
-In 2016, she deepened her curatorial knowledge through specialized training in Art Gallery Management and Exhibition Design at NODE Center for Curatorial Studies.
-She has participated in residencies such as JOYA: AiR Art and Ecology (Spain, 2023) and has exhibited her work in cities including Los Angeles, London, and Athens.
-Her recent exhibitions include Layers of Earth (Sage Culture Gallery, Los Angeles, 2023), her participation in the Art
+Bosco trained in Textile Design at Central Saint Martins, University of the Arts London (2017), after having worked in fashion design within the local sphere of Córdoba, Argenitna.
+She holds postgraduate studies in Cultural Management from the National University of Córdoba (2017), and has deepened her curatorial knowledge through specialized training in Art Gallery Management and Exhibition Design at NODE Center for Curatorial Studies.

 • EXHIBITIONS